lucasnfe/ufv-inf216/_assignments/P03-asteroids.md

         1. Subtraia `deltaTime` do tempo de resfriamento do laser `mLaserCooldown`

-        2. Calcule a força de resistência do ar para parar lentamente a nave.
+        2. Calcule a força de resistência do meio para parar lentamente a nave.
 Lembre-se de que essa força é um vetor `f_r = -v.norm() * ||v||^2 * c_r`, onde `v` é o vetor velocidade `velocity` e `c_r` é o coeficiente de resistência `mFrictionCoefficient`.
 Armazene a força calculada em um vetor chamado `dragForce`.

         3. Aplique a força `drag` na nave com a função `ApplyForce` do `mRigidBodyComponent`